-A → Outstanding 80% - 100% B → Adequate 60% - 80% C → Average Standard (Additional Development may be recommended) 50% - 60% D → Requires Additional Development 40% - 50% E → Requires Extensive Development and Guidance 0% - 40%
+Excellent 70% - 100% Α

+Above Avera ge 60% - 69% В

+Average 50% - 59% С

+Below Averag ge (Requires Additional Development) 40% - 49% D

+Unacceptable e (Requires Extensive Development and Guidance) 0% - 39% Е

-R → Does not meet basic requirements/ criteria/ prerequisites and/or other aspects/ stipulations of the Registration Policy and Procedures.
+R > Jeopardized compliance to basic requirements/ criteria/ prerequisites and/or other aspects/ stipulations of the Registration Policy and Procedures.

-Where it is not possible to give a rating (including ethical transgressions), "R" will be used in association with a detailed statement of the related specifics.
+Where it is not possible to rate the result, (including ethical transgressions), "R" will be used in association with a detailed statement of the related specifics.